 According to zoologists, when their bubble pops, it emits light due to the high pressure and temperature within the bubble.
 The accumulation of their sound is so typical in some parts of the sea that it interferes with underwater research and communication.

 Bats communicate through echolocation, which is very effective over shorter distances.
 Bulldog bats use echolocation while foraging for food or navigating.
 In some studies, it is found that bulldog bats can emit sounds up to 137 decibels.
 This is louder than most rock concerts.

 Echolocation uses low-frequency sounds that prevent them from being carried through the air.
 If you have always considered bats as quiet mammals, these bats will change your mind.

 4. Mountain lions

 There are only a handful of noises in the woods which can be as petrifying as the cry of a lion.
-Mountain lions, which are called by various names like catamounts, pumas, or cougars, may appear regal when you watch them on your television screen.
+Mountain lions, called by various names like catamounts, pumas, or cougars, may appear regal when you watch them on your television screen.
 But the sounds they emit can send a chill down your spine.

 6. North American Bullfrog

 Native to eastern North America, these bullfrogs are the loudest amphibians on the planet, producing sounds of up to 119 decibels.
 Both males and females can produce low-pitched sounds while the males will croak louder and more frequently to attract their mates.
-The situation worsens during the mating season when the males form a group and indulge in a pretty deafening chorus.
+The situation worsens during the mating season when the males form a group and indulge in a pretty loud chorus.

 6. Northern Elephant Seal